big-andy-coates/populace/populace-core/README.md

 If the runtime type of the field is a normal class, then the more specific runtime type will be used.

-If the runtime type of the field is a type that has type arguments, then Populace will parameterise the runtime type using all available type information, e.g. if a field type is `List<String>` and the field value is an instance of `ArrayList`, then Populace will resolve the type to `ArrayList<String>`.
+If the runtime type of the field is a type that has type arguments, then Populace will parameterise the runtime type using all available type information in the field's compile-time type and parent/container type information, e.g. if a field type is `List<String>` and the field value is an instance of `ArrayList`, then Populace will resolve the type to `ArrayList<String>`.
 Populace will also attempt to resolve any type variables and bounds, as needed.

 ## Null elements

 Similar to [Null Fields](#null-fields), null elements have only the compile time type information of their container.
-Populace will attempt to resolve this type information as much as possible.
+Populace will attempt to resolve this type information as much as possible, before using it to look up customisations.

 ## Non-null elements

-As per [Non-null Fields](#non-null-fields), non-null elements will also make use of the runtime type information available to build a more specific type.
+As per [Non-null Fields](#non-null-fields), non-null elements will also make use of the runtime type information available to build a more specific type to use to look up customisations.